jamesturk/scrapeghost/docs/openai.md

-# About the OpenAI API
+# OpenAI / GPT

-This section assumes you are mostly unfamiliar with the OpenAI API and aims to provide a high-level overview of how they work in relation to this library.
+This section assumes you are mostly unfamiliar with the OpenAI API and aims to provide a high-level overview of how it works in relation to this library.

 ## API Keys